 - Are nominations accepted?

 We welcome nominations for all our programs.
-In addition, interested applicants may apply directly, without a nomination, but must have a letter of recommendation.
+In addition, interested applicants may apply directly, without a nomination.
 Nominations can be submitted via our website using the online form.

 - I was nominated for a fellowship.
 Do I still need a letter of recommendation?